ursetto/a2-btr/README.md

 This also shows the hires text is not sourced from text page 1, as in some programs that use a hires character generator, but from other memory.
 (Text page 2 at $0800 contains game data.)
 It turns out there is a commonly used subroutine which writes formatted inline strings to hires.

 Peering closely at the house it appears that some consecutive tiles with the same value (`Z`, `F`, `>`) are not exactly identical.
 They look horizontally mirrored.
 Possibly, the renderer is mirroring odd/even tiles to make it look less tiled and more organic.
 On the other hand, the consecutive tree leaf tiles (`;` and `8`) look like completely different shapes.
 Maybe there is one set of tiles for even addresses, and one for odd.
 We won't know for sure until we look at the tile renderer.

+## GAME1

+GAME1 is almost all data: tileset data and masks, charset data, hires line tables, emotion text (PENSE EMOTIONS), thoughts (PENSE THOUGHTS), and dialog (SPEAK).
+There is lots of other unknown data.

+There is a small amount of code in GAME1 at $1b03, which reports a new power gained, and optionally along with it a vision.

+There are $1000 extraneous bytes at the end which are overwritten by, and identical to, the first $1000 bytes of SCREEN at $4000.

 ## In progress